World on Fire: Is the BBC-PBS Show Based on Real Life?

 World on Fire Season 1 Review

 World on Fire’ by PBS, is a war drama series starring Jonah Hauer-King, Julia Brown, Brian J. Smith, and various other prominent actors.
-The drama series is set amid countries like Britain, France, Germany, the USA, and Poland.
+The drama series is set in countries like Britain, France, Germany, the USA, and Poland.
 The series unfolds at the heart of the Second World War.
 It is a compelling take on the lives of people from all walks of life struggling with the war and its various hardships.
+With such an intriguing story set in a time of war, it’s hard not to wonder if the events shown in the series are true.
+Let’s separate fact from fiction.

-No, ‘World on Fire’ is not based on a true story though much of its historical background is rooted in the realities of World War II.
-The personal stories showcased in the drama series are created, keeping in mind how personal lives might have been impacted during the time of war.
+No, ‘World on Fire’ is not based on a true story, though much of its historical background is rooted in the realities of World War II.
+The personal stories showcased in the drama series are created considering how personal lives might have been impacted during the time of war.
 Executive producer Peter Bowker spoke to Deadline about how the makers found much inspiration for the series from an old documentary made in 1970 titled, ‘World at War.’
 The predominant idea has been to capture the subjectivity of lives at that point in history.
-The way many memoirs and novels try to bring several people’s accounts of war trauma for its readers, the series makes a conscious effort to amplify the same for its audience.
+The way many memoirs and novels try to bring several people’s accounts of war trauma to its readers, the series consciously tries to amplify the same for its audience.

 Lost Subjectivities in War

-The show takes into stride the play of such subjective identity issues spanning different socio-political contexts during the time of the Second World War.
-It could perhaps be the reason the show gained popularity and stepped ahead to welcome the idea of a second season.
+The show takes into stride the play of such subjective identity issues spanning different socio-political contexts during the Second World War.
+It could be why the show gained popularity and stepped ahead to welcome the idea of a second season.
 History has a monochromatic way of representing wars.
 It’s often statistical and narrates the political domain of affairs.
-Series like ‘ World on Fire’ is an attempt to base it in personal realities.
-There aren’t many differences behind what is personal or political.
+Series like ‘ World on Fire’ is an attempt to base it on personal realities.
+There aren’t many differences between what is personal and political.
 They are, after all, two different sides of the same coin.

 Read More: Best World War II Movies